Hasib-39/CSE-4302/Lab01/readme.txt

-This is the first lab for object oriented programming.
+No, This is the first lab for object oriented programming.